anhinga/2023-notes/non-anthropocentric-ai-safety/understanding-as-of-july-2023/README.md

 Human _intelligence amplification_ via "gradual and partial merging with AIs" is the key.

 People seem to be mostly missing an important intermediate step between Copilot-style intelligence amplification and Neuralink-style intelligence amplification: tight coupling via non-invasive BCI (which should be safer, easier, cheaper, and faster to accomplish than Neuralink-style).
 Although some people are starting to think in this direction.

+***

+Unexpected, uncontrolled foom is a risk - what should we do about this (now and in the future)?
+How to make sure that any foom process does maintain some kind of semi-alignment and sufficient care about conservation and about well-being and autonomy of others?